 ArtMatters therefore provides a platform for peer reviewed, open-access publications, as well as discourse on the rapidly developing interdisciplinary field.
 We welcome full-length papers as well as short notes that address the topics outlined above.
 We also provide a platform for special issues, and welcome news items and links to technical art history as well as related conservation and heritage science projects.
 Please get in touch with our team at firstname.lastname@example.org

 Editors in chief

-is the Rijksmuseum Chair for Studio Practice and Technical Art History at University of Amsterdam and senior researcher in Technical Art History at the Rijksmuseum Amsterdam.
-She is currently Visiting Professor at the Venice Center for Digital and Public Humanities, Ca’Foscari University, Venice.
+is Director of the Hamilton Kerr Institute and Deputy Director Conservation and Heritage Science at the Fitzwilliam Museum (February 2022).
+From 2016-2022 she held the Rijksmuseum Chair for Studio Practical and Technical Art History at University of Amsterdam and was senior research in Technical Art History at the Rijksmuseum.
+She is currently Visiting Professor at the Venice Center for Digital and Public Humanities, Ca'Foscari University, Venice.

 is a PhD candidate in the NWO Down to the Ground project at the University of Amsterdam, where she also received her MSc in Technical Art History.
 She studies the spread of coloured grounds in the Netherlands 1550-1650.